troysalt/troysalt.github.io/cv.md

 # Publications
 ---

-Gingrich, Jack B., **Saltiel, Troy M.**, Vincent, Zach T. (2019).
+Gingrich Jack B., **Saltiel Troy M.**, Vincent Zach T. (2019).
 A Survey for *Aedes Aegypti* in Delaware and the Virus-Positive Pool Rates of *Aedes Albopictus* and *Ochlerotatus Triseriatus* for West Nile and Zika Viruses. *Journal of the American Mosquito Control Association* 35 (2), 91-96.

 [Back to Top](#top)

 # Presentations
 ---
-**Saltiel, Troy M.** (Apr 2020). *Tracking the hydrologic effects of road networks in the Fish Creek Watershed, Umpqua National Forest, Oregon: towards better management*.
-Poster to be presented at the 2020 American Association of Geographers Meeting in Denver, CO.
+**Saltiel Troy M.**, Dennison Philip E., Hambrecht Keith (Dec 2020). *Invasive Species Monitoring with Fine-Resolution Multispectral sUAS-acquired Imagery and a Deep Neural Network Classifier*.
+Poster presented at the 2020 American Geophysical Union (AGU) meeting virtually.

-**Saltiel, Troy M.**, Cannon, Zach, O’Neal, Michael A., Pizzuto, James E., Hanson, Brian (Apr 2019). *The effects of freeze-thaw processes on river bank erosion in the White Clay Creek watershed of Delaware and Pennsylvania*.
+**Saltiel Troy M.**, Cannon Zach, O’Neal Michael A., Pizzuto James E., Hanson, Brian (Apr 2019). *The effects of freeze-thaw processes on river bank erosion in the White Clay Creek watershed of Delaware and Pennsylvania*.
 Poster presented at the 2019 American Association of Geographers Meeting in Washington, D.C.

-**Saltiel, Troy M.**, Amoozegar, Aziz, Heitman, Josh (Jan 2019). *Comparison of NRCS Infiltration Test Method for Soil Quality to Other Procedures*.
+**Saltiel Troy M.**, Amoozegar Aziz, Heitman Josh (Jan 2019). *Comparison of NRCS Infiltration Test Method for Soil Quality to Other Procedures*.
 Poster presented at the 2018-2019 SSSA International Soils Meeting, San Diego, CA.

-**Saltiel, Troy M.** (Nov 2018). *Mapathons: Using OpenStreetMap to Benefit Humanitarian Aid*.
+**Saltiel Troy M.** (Nov 2018). *Mapathons: Using OpenStreetMap to Benefit Humanitarian Aid*.
 Oral presentation at the 2018 University of Delaware GIS Day, Newark, DE.

-**Saltiel, Troy M.**, Amoozegar, Aziz, Heitman, Josh (Jul 2018). *Comparison of NRCS Infiltration Test Method for Soil Quality to Other Procedures*.
+**Saltiel Troy M.**, Amoozegar Aziz, Heitman Josh (Jul 2018). *Comparison of NRCS Infiltration Test Method for Soil Quality to Other Procedures*.
 Poster presented at NC State Undergraduate Research Symposium, NC State University, Raleigh, NC.

-Gingrich, Jack B., **Saltiel, Troy M.**, Vincent, Zach T. (Jan 2018). *A Survey for Aedes Aegypti in Delaware and the Virus-Positive Pool Rates of Aedes Albopictus and Ochlerotatus Triseriatus for West Nile and Zika Viruses*.
+Gingrich Jack B., **Saltiel Troy M.**, Vincent Zach T. (Jan 2018). *A Survey for Aedes Aegypti in Delaware and the Virus-Positive Pool Rates of Aedes Albopictus and Ochlerotatus Triseriatus for West Nile and Zika Viruses*.
 Poster presented at the Delaware Wetlands Conference, Wilmington, DE.

-**Saltiel, Troy M.** (Nov 2017). *Open Data and the MapGive Initiative*.
+**Saltiel Troy M.** (Nov 2017). *Open Data and the MapGive Initiative*.
 Oral presentation at the 2017 University of Delaware GIS Day, Newark, DE.

 [Back to Top](#top)